roguehistory/Hist_Digh3814/content/en/week/2/do-the-project.md

 You do not have to do this on your own; if Covid restrictions allow, and you know someone else in the class who lives close to you, then by all means work together.
 Ask a family member or other person in your 'bubble' to go along with you.

+This project is inspired by the [DEBS: Discovering England's Burial Spaces](http://debs.ac.uk/) project.

 ### Instructions

 1. Locate a local graveyard - historic or otherwise - and obtain permission to study the stones.
 A cemetery currently being used is probably the easiest place to work, as people are expected to be present, whereas historic graveyards might be on private land.